arcamens/arcamens/site_app/static/site_app/help/index.md

 **Description:** Notes on arcamens project.

-There are many ways of grouping boards and timelines, feel free to pick up the best one for you.
-You don't need to pick a description for your boards/timelines at all.
+There are many ways of grouping boards and groups, feel free to pick up the best one for you.
+You don't need to pick a description for your boards/groups at all.

 **See:** Collection Filters

-After filling the fields you would get your timeline being listed altogether with your boards.
+After filling the fields you would get your group being listed altogether with your boards.

 ### Posts

-Timeline posts can be used for multiple purposes, they can convey information about events, tasks and even play a nice role as project notes.
+Group posts can be used for multiple purposes, they can convey information about events, tasks and even play a nice role as project notes.
 Snippets can be attached to posts, a snippet can contain a title and markdown content.